Migrating from Tunnel Proxy to Per-App TunnelVMware Workspace ONE UEM 1905 and later

 - Enables the use of multiple edge services (Web Reverse Proxy, Content Gateway, Secure Email Gateway) on the same appliance using a single port (443).

-The following steps help you to perform the required changes in Workspace ONE UEM for SDK-based apps to start using Per-App Tunnel features and disable the Tunnel Proxy.
+The following steps help you to perform the required changes in Workspace ONE UEM for SDK-based apps to start using Per-App Tunnel features and deactivate the Tunnel Proxy.

 Obtaining App Tunnel URLs for Tunnel Proxy